 When you try to start a backup for a system protected by the Datto Windows Agent, you receive the error message, "Error reading from snapshot.
 Error: 23."

 Error: 23 is a Windows error code indicating that the specified device is encountering a Data Error (cyclic redundancy check or CRC).
 Common causes are:

 Identify which volume is failing by navigating to the agent's logs

 To see agent logs:

-1. Navigate to the web UI on the device.
+1. Navigate to the device GUI.

 2. Select the Protect tab.